Smartphones put power to deal currencies into retail traders' hands

 Retail foreign exchange trading has grown rapidly in recent years, but the image has been of a lone trader in front of a computer screen.
 Smartphones, owned by around half the world’s adults, are changing that.

-“We are seeing a big number of clients who are not only mobile first, but mobile only,” said Ivan Ashminov, Trade 212’s co-founder.
+“We are seeing a big number of clients who are not only mobile first, but mobile only,” said Ivan Ashminov, Trading 212’s co-founder.

-Like others, Trade 212 offers demo accounts allowing users, largely male and mostly aged between 25 and 45, to practise with fake money.
+Like others, Trading 212 offers demo accounts allowing users, largely male and mostly aged between 25 and 45, to practise with fake money.
 Many have no previous trading experience, Ashminov said.

 Faheem Bismal, a 32-year-old father of two from Glasgow, sold his chain of convenience stores and restaurants two years ago to focus on property investment and trading currencies.
 He trades on broker FXCM’s smartphone app on the school run and in bed before he turns out the light.